Day 1: Paro

 Experience: Sangay-gang and see Takin, National Library, Zorig Chusum, Chari Gomba, Tashichhoe Dzong.

 Day 6: Escape to Kila Gomba & Haa Valley (102km/ 3-4hr)

-In morning, visit the beautiful 12th century Changangkha lhakhang.
-This temple is a guardiantemple for the babies.
-Get blessings for the 3 year old, for protection, good health and inner well-being and then drive to Haa Valley.
+In the morning, visit the beautiful 12th century Changangkha lhakhang.
+This temple is a guardian temple for the babies.
+Get blessings from the 3-year-old, for protection, good health and inner well-being and then drive to Haa Valley.
 This is a scenic & lovely drive through the remote countryside of Bhutan.

 Experience: Haa Valley Excursion.

 After a wholesome breakfast, drive to Paro.
 Check-in resort and prepare for the excursion.
 Hike up the forested path to Taktsang Monastery, also known as Tiger’s Nest, Bhutan’s most famous and scenic icon.
 Tiger’s Nest clings to sheer cliffs of 900m above Paro valley.
 The climb is steep and takes about 4-5hrs round trip.
 You can opt for Ponies or horses.
 Lunch at the hillside cafe with close Tiger’s Nest view.In evening, authentic Bhutanese farewell dinner at a typical village home with local liquor called “Ara”.
 You can indulge in a relaxing Hotstone bath.
 River rocks are heated and dunked into a large wooden tub with herbs.
 This type of bath is considered to have medicinal properties of healing.